Volleyball at the 2020 Summer Olympics – Women's South American qualification

-The 2020 Women's Volleyball South American Olympic Qualification Tournament was a volleyball tournament for women's national teams held in Bogota, Colombia from 7 to 9 January 2020.
+The 2020 Women's Volleyball South American Olympic Qualification Tournament was a volleyball tournament for women's national teams held in Bogotá, Colombia from 7 to 9 January 2020.
 4 teams played in the tournament, where the winner qualified to the 2020 women's Olympic volleyball tournament.

 Qualification

 The top four teams from the 2019 South American Championship which had not yet qualified to the 2020 Olympic Games qualified for this tournament.
 Final standings of the 2019 South American Championship are shown in brackets.